2010 eruptions of Mount Merapi: Casualties

 On 26 October at least 18 people, including a two-month-old baby, were found dead due to burns and respiratory failure caused by hot ashes from the eruption.
 Thousands were evacuated within a radius of 10 km around the slopes of the volcano.

 By Wednesday 27 October the death toll had risen to at least 25.
 The death toll included an elder, Mbah Maridjan (grandfather Marijan), known as the volcano's spiritual gatekeeper, who was found dead at his home approximately 4 km from the peak.
 The Yogyakarta Kraton subsequently confirmed his death.
 The 10 km exclusion zone remained in place at the volcano with evacuation and ongoing search and rescue activities continuing at the site in an attempt to locate further victims of the previous day's eruptions.

 Later reports revised the toll upward to 30 persons recorded at Yogyakarta's Dr. Sardjito Hospital with 17 hospitalized, mostly with burns, respiratory problems and other injuries.
 Earlier on 27 October two of the 28 bodies at the hospital had been identified.
 Yuniawan Nugroho, an editor with the vivanews.com news portal, was reported to have been killed while conducting reportage on the night of Tuesday 26 October, the other was later identified as Indonesian Tutur Priyanto, a 36-year man working for the Red Cross as a volunteer on the mountain.
 Tutur Priyanto had been retrieving and escorting residents from the slopes of the mountain.
-After making many trips he returned for a further ascent at 15:00 to assist others to come off the mountain and died during one of the subsequent eruptive events.
+After making multiple trips he returned for a further ascent at 15:00 to assist others to come off the mountain and died during one of the subsequent eruptive events.
 The Indonesian National Disaster Mitigation Agency stated at 10:00 on morning of 1 November that 38 people had been killed and 69,533 evacuated since Merapi began erupting on 26 October.
-The victims came from the district of Sleman, Yogyakarta, where 37 people (including 25 men and 12 women), and 1 baby died.
+The victims came from the district of Sleman, Yogyakarta, where 37 people (including 25 men, 12 women, and 1 baby) died.

 Indonesia's vulcanology agency warned that flights around Yogyakarta may be disrupted.